 I’m always reluctant to sell the ‘best’ method because it’s largely a subjective question and the answer is typically based on an individual’s situation, including objective and appetite for risk.
 So I don’t.

-However, I’m more than happy to share my personal strategy, which allows me to sleep comfortably at night.
-But just to be clear,I’m not recommending my strategy to anyone.
+But just to be clear, I’m not recommending my strategy to anyone.
 My strategy works for me (it’s all about me), it involves a method that I feel secure with.

 I believe in my strategy; it’s simple and easy; most idiots can manage it.

 My portfolio is slim, but I believe it to be sound and profitable for my future.
-All I’m trying to do is secure my future and perhaps attract shallow women and buy a Ferrari along the way.
+All I’m trying to do is secure my future and attract shallow women and buy a Ferrari along the way.
 That’s my objective.
 What’s yours?

 I don’t use any magical formulas (I don’t believe there are, despite popular belief).
 Property isn’t like buying stock; property is far simpler, in my opinion.
-You just need to buy property where the figures stack up i.e rental income covers the repayment mortgage (‘repayment’ being the operative word).
+You just need to buy property where the figures stack up i.e. rental income covers the repayment mortgage (‘repayment’ being the operative word).

 So what’s my strategy?

-- Buy 1 property every 1 to 2 years
+- Buy 1 property every 1 to 2 years (this is subject to change depending on personal and economic circumstances).

 - Buy property with a rental yield of at least 6%.